ruptz/Rup-Delivery/README.md

 - Payout ranges and framework preferences can be configured in the `config.lua` file.
 - Adjust the payout ranges to balance the economy of your server.
-- Choose between the `qb-core` or `ESX` framework based on your server's setup.
+- Choose between the `qb`, `esx` or 'nd framework based on your server's setup.
 - Can change where you start the Jobs and where the vehicles spawn.
 - Can change where you deliver packages as well.